Cressida Gaukroger

 Expertise: Wellbeing, sustainability, public policy, ethics

-Dr Cressida Gaukroger is a philosopher and senior policy adviser focusing on wellbeing economics and government systems change.
+Dr Cressida Gaukroger is a philosopher and lead policy adviser focusing on wellbeing economics and government systems change.
 Her current research looks at identifying key characteristics of advanced wellbeing approaches to government and how they can be successfully embedded in government and the public service.
 She works with Australian governments at all levels to put wellbeing at the heart of government decision-making.

 Cressida has a PhD in Philosophy, and was a Departmental Lecturer in Practical Ethics at Oxford University until 2019.
 She has also taught at University College London, New York University, and City University of New York.